 With Corinth firmly in our sights, and Nafplio disappearing behind us, we continued the day’s drive with no solid plan for our campervan overnight stop.
-But hey, this is Greece – it’s full of beautiful parking possibilities!
+But hey, this is Greece – it’s full of beautiful parking possibilities.

-Onwards to Athens!
+Onwards to Athens

-So after a quick bite to eat, we began the hour drive towards Athens with our final destination being Piraeus, a suburb within Athens.
+So after a quick bite to eat, we began the hour drive towards Athens with our destination being Piraeus, a suburb within Athens.
 It was a pretty easy run until we came across the local markets set up beside the road and saw that the shoppers had taken it upon themselves to commandeer the slow lane of the double lane highway as a parking space.
 No stress, the traffic merged easily and we took the opportunity to view the wares on sale over the next couple of kilometres.

 Hello Athens… so what’s next?

 Arriving via the subway, it was a short rather steep climb towards the Acropolis passing the amphitheatre on the way.
 After paying our entrance fee to access the Acropolis, we passed under some majestic white marble ruins which opened out to a plateau to find the Parthenon dead ahead.
-This was definitive ancient Greece!
+This was definitive ancient Greece.
 It looked just the same as in images we’d seen, with the exception of the massive amounts of scaffolding in place.
 Restoration works were obviously in full swing.

-Actually we were quite surprised at the large number of ruin blocks that lay strewn around the Acropolis – maybe strategically placed as part of the restorations?
+Actually, we were quite surprised at the large number of ruin blocks that lay strewn around the Acropolis – maybe strategically placed as part of the restorations?
 We couldn’t quite follow their system.

 After a good look around the Acropolis, we descended and strolled through the old centre of Athens, Plaka, on our way to the Tomb of the Unknown Soldier.
-Plaka was certainly a trendy area with plenty of cafes and eating places to satisfy the needs of most.
+Plaka was certainly a trendy area with plenty of cafés and eating places to satisfy the needs of most.
 Needless to say, we took some time out to sample the pastries and enjoy a coffee.
 Afterwards, a short walk took us to Syntagma Square where we sought out the Tomb of the Unknown Soldier.

 The Tomb of the Unknown Soldier is sited below the Greek Parliament and is a cenotaph in honour of the soldiers who gave their lives to defend the nation and her freedoms.
-We arrived at just the right time – the changing of the Evzone guards was about to commence.
+We arrived at just the right time – the changing of the Evzone guards was about to begin.

 Athens has the wondrous combination of both the old and new.
 It is steeped in ancient history whilst offering the modern conveniences of a vibrant city!